tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 #### Stage 1a - a reminder to write down your seed phrase

-Once the user's balance exceed the `MINIMUM_STAGE_ONE_BALANCE`, the user will be prompted to review and write down their seed phrase.
+Once the user's balance exceeds the `MINIMUM_STAGE_ONE_BALANCE`, they will be prompted to review and write down their seed phrase.
 The `MINIMUM_STAGE_ONE_BALANCE` is any non-zero balance by default.

 After the transaction that causes the balance to exceed `MINIMUM_STAGE_ONE_BALANCE` is confirmed, the user is presented with a friendly message: "You now have _real_ money in your wallet.
-If you accidentally delete your wallet app or lose your device, your funds are lost and there is no way to recover them, unless you have safely kept a copy of your `seed phrase` safe somewhere.
+If you accidentally delete your wallet app or lose your device, your funds are lost, and there is no way to recover them unless you have safely kept a copy of your `seed phrase` safe somewhere.
 Click 'Ok' to review and save the phrase now, or 'Do it later' to do it at a more convenient time".

 If the user elects _not_ to save the phrase, the message pops up again periodically.
 Once per day, or when the balance increases -- whichever is less frequent -- is sufficient without being too intrusive.

 #### Stage 1b - simple wallet backups

 Users are used to storing their data in the cloud.
-Although this practice is frowned upon by crypto purists, for small balances (the types of balances you often keep in a hot wallet), using secure cloud storage for wallet backups is a fair compromise between keeping the keys safe from attackers and protecting users from themselves.
+Although this practice is frowned upon by crypto purists, for small balances (the type you often keep in a hot wallet), using secure cloud storage for wallet backups is a fair compromise between keeping the keys safe from attackers and protecting users from themselves.

 The simple wallet backup saves the spending keys and values of the user's wallet to a personal cloud space (e.g. Google Drive,